North Shore, California: 1860s

-in 1862 William D. Bradshaw connected La Paz Gold mines to Los Angeles using the prehistoric Indian Halchidoma Trail and renaming it the Bradshaw Trail.
+In 1862, William D. Bradshaw connected La Paz Gold mines to Los Angeles using the prehistoric Indian Cahuilla-Halchidhoma Trail shown to him by Cahuillas and a Cocomaricopa.
+Bradshaw renamed it the Bradshaw Trail.
 A stagecoach rest stop on the trail known as "Lone Palm", "Palma Seca", or "Bitter Spring" was located between the Mecca Box Canyon and the Hidden Spring Canyon, in the vicinity of North Shore.
 This trail was used by many travelers traversing from Arizona to California.
 The railroad would eventually replace the stagecoach trail.